 \subsection{Dynamical phase transitions}

 How do the trajectories change when the modulation is not infinitely slow?
 To answer this, we numerically solve Eq.~\eqref{eq:2toneSlowFlowEqDuffing}, initializing the system in the low-amplitude stationary state of the single-tone case ($h=0$) before introducing the secondary tone at $T=0$.
 We look at the dynamics at a fixed, finite detuning $\Delta_{21}$ to understand the effect of the relative strength $h$ on these transitions.
 The resulting amplitude dynamics $A(T)$ are contingent on $h$, see Fig.~\ref{fig:Fixed_Detuning_Trajectories}.
-For $h<h_{lb}$, the initial lower amplitude state is stable throughout the modulation and the system stays close to it, see Fig.~\ref{fig:Fixed_Detuning_Trajectories}(a).
-However, for $h>h_{lb}$, we see two distinct type of behaviours.
+For $h<h_{\mathrm{lb}}$, the initial lower amplitude state is stable throughout the modulation and the system stays close to it, see Fig.~\ref{fig:Fixed_Detuning_Trajectories}(a).
+However, for $h>h_{\mathrm{lb}}$, we see two distinct types of behaviours.
 In Fig.~\ref{fig:Fixed_Detuning_Trajectories}(b), the amplitude of the system rises above the low amplitude branch after it bifurcates, but never reaches the high-amplitude branch.
 In contrast, in Fig.~\ref{fig:Fixed_Detuning_Trajectories}(c), the system rises above the low-amplitude branch and reaches the high-amplitude branch during the modulation cycle.

 To look at the complex dependence of the dynamics on $\Delta_{21}$ and $h$, we fix one parameter at small and large values and sweep across the other, see Fig.~\ref{fig:fig2_AmpTimeColormaps}.
-The sharp jumps in $A(T)$ for $h>h_{lb}$ in the slow beating limit have the same period as the drive modulation, see Fig.~\ref{fig:fig2_AmpTimeColormaps}(a).
-However, as the beating becomes faster ($\Delta_{21} \sim \Gamma$) the response changes gradually and accumulates a phase lag, see Fig.~\ref{fig:fig2_AmpTimeColormaps}(b).
-Furthermore, these dynamics are asymmetric with respect to $\Delta_{21}$: blue-detuned secondary tones ($\Delta_{21}>0$) trigger large amplitude variations over a wider range of detunings and lead to higher peak values than their red-detuned ($\Delta_{21}<0$) counterparts, see Fig.~\ref{fig:fig2_AmpTimeColormaps}(c) and (d).
+The sharp jumps in $A(T)$ for $h>h_{\mathrm{lb}}$ in the slow beating limit have the same period as the drive modulation, see Fig.~\ref{fig:fig2_AmpTimeColormaps}(a).
+However, as the beating becomes faster ($\Delta_{21} \sim \Gamma$) the response accumulates a significant phase lag and changes smoothly, see Fig.~\ref{fig:fig2_AmpTimeColormaps}(b).
+Furthermore, these dynamics are asymmetric with respect to $\Delta_{21}$: positively detuned secondary tones ($\Delta_{21}>0$) trigger large amplitude variations over a wider range of detunings and lead to higher peak values than their negatively detuned ($\Delta_{21}<0$) counterparts, see Fig.~\ref{fig:fig2_AmpTimeColormaps}(c) and (d).
 The diverse nature of these amplitude dynamics across parameter space motivates using an effective quantity to distinguish the distinct dynamical regimes and track the transitions across these regimes.

 We introduce the time-averaged amplitude over one drive modulation cycle, $\bar{A}$, defined as:

 with amplitude $A(T)$ obtained from the time evolution of Eq.~\eqref{eq:2toneSlowFlowEqDuffing}.
 The cycle-averaged amplitude $\bar{A}$ serves as an order parameter for characterizing the system's long-term behaviour.
 In Fig.~\ref{fig:fig4_AvgAmp_PhaseDiagram}, we present the phase diagram of $\bar{A}$ as a function of $h$ and $\Delta_{21}$, obtained from (a) experimental data measured on the setup [cf.~Ref.~\cite{catalini_slow_2025} and Appendix.~\ref{sec:experimental_setup}] and (b) numerical simulations.
 The $\bar{A}$ values of (a) are slightly lower than those of (b), suggesting that higher order nonlinearities may result in a saturated experimental response.
 We observe excellent agreement between (a) and (b) in terms of the overall shape of the high-$\bar{A}$ region, which validates our theoretical model, Eq~\eqref{eq:2toneSlowFlowEqDuffing}.